alexey-pelykh/pcre4j/README.md

 ### `jna`

 The `jna` backend uses the [Java Native Access](https://github.com/java-native-access/jna) library to invoke the `pcre2` shared library.
-For this backend to work, the `pcre2` shared library must be installed on the system and be visible to the JNA.
+For this backend to work, the `pcre2` shared library must be installed on the system and be visible via `jna.library.path`.

 ### `ffm`